Glacier National Park Itinerary - West, East and North East Glacier

 Please consider going to Yellowstone when you are in the Rockies.
 Here are some great Yellowstone sights I saw while I was in Yellowstone.

-If you want to take the ultimate day hike? – Try Crater Lake walk 24 miles in one day.
+If you want to take the ultimate day hike? – Try Crater Lake walk24 miles in one day.

 Or if you are in Florida, try a day trip to Dry Tortugas National Park.

-Copyright © 2024 Capetown-Rio, Inc. USA.
+Copyright © 2026 Capetown-Rio, Inc. USA.
 All rights reserved.
 Republishing is allowed only with written permission.
 All photography rights on this page belong to Capetown-Rio, Inc. and the author.
 Do you have a question, business proposal, or speaking opportunity?
 Please contact me here.

 Kate started traveling for work.
 Now with grown children, who are travelers, she travels for pleasure looking for great travel experiences.
 Currently, her home is in Bellevue, WA, and lives with her cat Angelina Jolie.
 She has a Bachelor's of Fine Arts, Studio Arts and Art History from the University of Colorado, and from City University, Seattle, an MBA and Master of Arts, Management.
 Her favorite things are exploring cultures, traveling the world, creating a painting and sour foods.